Topological Holography: Towards a Unification of Landau and Beyond-Landau Physics: From -topological orders to -symmetric quantum spin chains

 We would like to thank Benjamin Beri, Gunnar M\"oller, Clement Delcamp and Jens H. Bardarson for fruitful discussions.
 We thank Kevin Costello for critical comments on a draft of this work.
 HM is supported by Engineering and Physical Sciences Research Council under New Horizon grant award no. EP/V048678/1.
 The work of SFM is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC) and also in part by the Alfred P. Sloan Foundation, grant FG-2020-13768.
 AT is supported by the Swedish Research Council (VR) through grants number 2019-04736 and 2020-00214.

 \addtocontents{toc}{ }

-\section{From $\ms G$-topological orders to $\ms G$-symmetric quantum spin chains}
+\section{From \texorpdfstring{$\ms G$}{}-topological orders to \texorpdfstring{$\ms G$}{}-symmetric quantum spin chains}

-In this appendix we provide some computational details pertaining to how $2+1$-dimensional $\ms G$ topological gauge theories can be employed as a theoretical tool to study the space of $1+1$-dimensional $\ms G$-symmetric quantum spin chains.
+In this appendix, we provide some computational details pertaining to how $2+1$-dimensional $\ms G$ topological gauge theories can be employed as a theoretical tool to study the space of $1+1$-dimensional $\ms G$-symmetric quantum spin chains.
 Our approach takes as an input a discrete Abelian group $\ms G$ and the corresponding $\ms G$ topological gauge theory $\mc T_{\ms G}$ with a trivial action, also referred to as $\ms G$ quantum double.
 We study the theory $\mc T_{\ms G}$ on a spatial semi-infinite cylinder and show that the algebra of bulk line operators restricted to the spatial circle, i.e., the boundary of the cylinder is isomorphic to the algebra of $\ms G$ symmetric operators acting on the Hilbert space of the circle.
 We use this insight to flesh out the space of $\ms G$ symmetric quantum spin models.

 The theory $\mc T_{\ms G}$ contains a set of anyons or line operators which fall into two classes, namely Wilson lines and 't-Hooft lines.
-The Wilson lines are labelled by a charge $\alpha \in \text{Rep}(\ms G)$ while the 't-Hooft lines are labelled by a flux $\ms g\in \ms G$.
+The Wilson lines are labeled by a charge $\alpha \in \text{Rep}(\ms G)$ while the 't-Hooft lines are labeled by a flux $\ms g\in \ms G$.
 Therefore the most general line operator corresponds to a charge-flux composite also known as a dyon and carries the label $d\equiv(\ms g,\alpha)\in \mc A$.